 Parry’s Lagoon and in particular Marlgu Billabong is an excellent wetlands area to spy on the local birdlife, particularly at the observation deck.
 If you’re keen to get in touch with nature over a number of days, check out Parry’s Creek Farm Tourist Resort, which offers a range of accommodation options within the nature reserve.

 Otherwise, the other Kimberley key attraction is the Purnululu domes of the Bungle Bungles.
 The domes are accessed by enduring a 2-3hr, 4wd only, rough track, stretching across 53km.
 While our travels didn’t extend that way on this occasion, fellow travellers have commented on the amazing walks and experiences from scenic flights.

 Call of the Wild

 It really is difficult to resist the call of the Kimberley as one of Australia’s premier four-wheel drive touring destinations.
-With the combination of warm climate, remote and rugged mountain country, amazing scenery, spectacular gorges and deep swimming pools, the only challenge is packaging an itinerary that balances time available with time spent absorbing the beauty of the region, rather than just driving.
+With the combination of warm climate, remote and rugged mountain country, amazing scenery, spectacular gorges and deep swimming pools, the only challenge is packaging enough time to absorb the beauty of the region, rather than just driving.